-Cancellations after the Closing Date will be eligible for a refund of 50% of the standard race entry fee.
+Cancellations after the Closing Date and before the start of the race will be eligible for a refund of 50% of the standard race entry fee.

-If the Person in Charge fails to notify the RORC of cancellation as described above, he/she shall pay the full fee without refund unless good reason can be shown.
+If the Person in Charge fails to notify the RORC of cancellation as described above, they shall pay the full fee without refund unless good reason can be shown.

 Refunds will be sent to the credit card used for payment.
-For payments made by other means, refunds will be made against a written claim that must be received no later than Fourteen days after the race date.
+For payments made by other means, refunds will be made against a written claim that must be received no later than fourteen days after the race date.